THe Fontenelle Family

 In the aftermath of the LIFE publication, the Fontenelles were re-located to a residence in Springfield Gardens, Queens – funded by LIFE’s readership, who responded strongly to Parks’ series of images.
 Just months later, a Molotov cocktail destroyed the house, killing the head of the household, Norman Fontenelle and Kenneth Fontenelle, aged 9.
 Bessie and her remaining children returned to Harlem.

-The youngest son, Richard Fontenelle, gradually overcame the trials of poverty.
+Bessie’s youngest son, Richard Fontenelle, gradually overcame the trials of poverty.
 He married and had four children, dying just shortly after Parks, at the age of 48.
 Richard was the only member of the original family to live past the age of 30.

 “I often felt that I shouldn’t have touched that family.
 But I had gone looking for an answer and they had given it wholly, and with the loss of two lives.”